vuo/vuo/node/vuo.hid/descriptions/vuo.hid.get.control.md

-Gives information about a physical control on a USB HID device.
+Gives information about a physical control on a HID.

    - `Name` — A description of the control.
    - `Value` — The current or default value.  `Receive HID Controls` outputs current values; `List Devices` outputs default values.